dgoncalvesramos/irc-bot/README.md

 ## What is it ?

-A simple IRC bot written in perl.
+A simple IRC bot written in perl used to complete root-me [challenge 1](https://www.root-me.org/fr/Challenges/Programmation/IRC-Retour-au-college) and [challenge 2](https://www.root-me.org/fr/Challenges/Programmation/IRC-Chaine-encodee).

 ## Running